 A commitment to inclusivity

 Little Hill Primary School is both welcoming and inclusive.
 Our aims for pupils with Special Educational Needs and Disabilities are the same as for all of our pupils; to provide access to a broad and balanced curriculum, full participation and the highest quality of education.
 We understand the importance of making adjustments and personalisation of provision and building a picture based on the whole child.

 Putting the child and family at the heart of our SEND processes

 We have established a genuine culture of school, family, community and services working together.
-We actively encourage partnerships with parents, for instance through our parent and family forums for SEND issues.
+We actively encourage partnerships with parents.
 Our aim is to inform and involve parents as much as possible in school decision making and provide them with support, advice and access to services.
-Our parents appreciate this approach.

 We believe in person centred learning and pupils are enabled to be active participants - expressing opinions, making choices and being involved in setting their targets.
 We are lucky to have a very dedicated staff team, all of whom view themselves as teachers of all pupils, including those with SEND.

 Our school is immensely proud to have been selected as a contributor to both NASEN Connect magazine and the SEND Gateway, sharing our recognised good practice.

 Our school SENDCo is Mrs Thea Roberts.
 She has a wealth of experience and expertise in SEND and is also a specialist advisory teacher, who supports other schools.
 She is a member of our senior leadership team.
 She can be contacted directly through the school office, Tel: 0116 2811963 Email: firstname.lastname@example.org.
 Mrs Robert's role is dedicated to SEND and inclusion support and she is available in school on Monday, Wednesday and Friday.

 See the clip below for a link to Mrs Roberts explaining the SENCO role

 Additional contacts for SEND can be found in the Useful Contacts link below.